oroinc/documentation/backend/setup/dev-environment/index.rst

 ------------------------------

-If you are using CentOS, you can follow the :ref:`Environment Setup for Community Edition <environment-setup-community>` or :ref:`Environment Setup for Enterprise Edition <environment-setup-enterprise>` to set up the environment for your custom Oro application.
+If you are using CentOS, you can follow the :ref:`Environment Setup for Community Edition <environment-setup-community>` or :ref:`Environment Setup for the Enterprise Edition <environment-setup-enterprise>` to set up the environment for your custom Oro application.
 Otherwise, we recommend using :ref:`Docker and Symfony Server <setup-dev-env-docker-symfony>`.

 Alternatively, to have a fully dockerized environment, you can use |Docker images and stacks for OroPlatform based applications by the Kiboko team|.